chosa91/chosa91/README.md

 It started as a greenfield 🌱 project.
 Written in pure [Swift](https://swift.org/), with as few 3rd party dependencies as possible.
 Tested extensively _(which I am very proud of)_ via Unit, UI and [Snapshot-tests](https://github.com/pointfreeco/swift-snapshot-testing/).

 — [Learning Management System + Performance Platform](https://www.getbridge.com/)

 ### [Career Drivers by Bridge](https://apps.apple.com/app/id1517025199)

 It was born as a "HackWeek project" written in [Flutter](https://flutter.dev/).

-TL;DR You can use this digital version of a card exercise to identify what drives your career.
+You can use this digital version of a card exercise to identify what drives your career.

 — [Career Drivers Cards for Managers and Employees](https://www.getbridge.com/career-drivers/)

 ## 🙇‍♂️ Keeping myself up-to-date